SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Experiments

+\textbf{Controlled pretraining trajectory.} Can our method reliably identify its offspring along the training trajectory?
+We first verify this via a controlled pretraining experiment on OpenWebText, where the initialization seed is known, by testing lineage at intermediate checkpoints, and observe consistent detection across all stages (Appendix~\ref{app:sec:exp_bio}, \cref{app:fig:all_stage_verif_main}).

+\textbf{Large-scale pretraining.} To evaluate lineage under realistic foundation model training, we further analyze ten checkpoints from the OLMo-2-7B~\citep{olmo20242olmo2furious} Stage-1 run (5B~$\rightarrow$~3.9T tokens), where we treat the final checkpoint as the target model and all previous checkpoints as tested ancestors.
+Unlike the controlled OpenWebText setting, this stage spans heterogeneous corpora, longer optimization, and large-scale representation drift.
+We plot $1-p$ for consistent directionality with similarity-based baselines.
+All $p$-values are $\ll 0.01$ and numerically close to zero.

+In~\cref{fig:olmo_verif}, we find that \textbf{all existing baselines fail to verify lineage during early pretraining} (e.g., ICS$\approx 0$, PCS$< 0.3$ and REEF$<0.6$ within the first \textbf{trillion} tokens), whereas SeedPrints remains consistently verifiable and strengthens throughout training.
+These results highlight a critical gap in existing evaluations: \textbf{most prior work focuses on verifying lineage only after fine-tuning, where lineage detection is substantially easier.} However, our findings show that large-scale pretraining itself can dramatically reshape representations and strengthen lineage signals, potentially giving a \emph{false sense of safety}.
+We argue that lineage verification must prioritize the early stages of pretraining when misuse is most difficult to detect, rather than relying solely on late-stage checkpoints.

-We further compare our method with existing baselines under standard evaluations on pretrained models.
-In particular, we test suspect models fine-tuned from Llama-2-7b (base model) with data volumes ranging from 5 million to 500 billion tokens.
-The suspects include diverse downstream variants such as Llama-2-finance-7b~\citep{cxllin2023llama2fin}, Vicuna-1.5-7b~\citep{vicuna2023}, WizardMath-7b~\citep{luo2023wizardmath}, Chinese-LLaMA-2-7b~\citep{chen2023meditron70b}, and Code-Llama-7b~\citep{codellama}.
-Their fine-tuning data volumes are 5M, 370M, 1.8B, 13B, and 500B tokens, respectively.
-As shown in \cref{tab:fingerprint-models}, our method consistently maintains $p<0.01$ across all settings.
+\textbf{Large-scale finetuning.} We further compare our method with existing baselines under standard evaluations on finetuning stage.
+In particular, we test suspect models fine-tuned from Llama-2-7b (base model) with data volumes ranging from 5 million to 700 billion tokens.
+The suspects include diverse downstream variants such as Llama-2-finance-7b~\citep{cxllin2023llama2fin}, Vicuna-1.5-7b~\citep{vicuna2023}, WizardMath-7b~\citep{luo2023wizardmath}, Chinese-LLaMA-2-7b~\citep{chen2023meditron70b}, Code-Llama-7b~\citep{codellama}, and Llemma-7b~\citep{azerbayev2023llemma}.
+Their fine-tuning data volumes are 5M, 370M, 1.8B, 13B, 500B and 700B tokens, respectively.
+As shown in \cref{tab:llama_long_ft}, our method consistently maintains $p<0.01$ across all settings.